docQodly/docs/docs/language/process.md

 #### Description

-`currentProcessName` <!-- REF #_command_.currentProcess.Summary -->returns the name of the process within which this command is called<!-- END REF -->.
+`currentProcessName` <!-- REF #_command_.currentProcessName.Summary -->returns the name of the process within which this command is called<!-- END REF -->.

 #### Example